Posted on

 Whether you are launching a new product or want to shake things up for existing product ranges, the ultimate goal is to boost sales, right?

-Many marketers experiment as per current trends and past experiences but they overlook a critical factor: customer buying psychology.
+Yet many marketers skip the hard work of pricing strategy and rely on gut feel or copying competitors.
+They overlook a critical factor: customer buying psychology.
 It results in missed opportunities and low sales.

 As time moves forward, customers’ needs and shopping behavior also evolve.
 If your products do not captivate customers, they will overlook them, regardless of how amazing your product may be.